Kushmanda Mata: 10 Powerful Insights into Maa’s Divine Energy

 Mantras and Prayers

-- Kushmanda Mantra: “Om Devi Kushmandayai Namah” is a powerful mantra that is chanted to seek her grace and strength.
+• Kushmanda Mantra: “Om Devi Kushmandayai Namah” is chanted to seek her blessings and to increase the strength.

 Philosophical and Spiritual Significance